aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/20_cloudformation/_index.en.md

 Once all three checkboxes are selected, click **Create stack** to launch the stack.

-➡️ Step 5: Once the stack creation process starts, you'll see a status screen similar to the following:
+➡️ Step 5: Monitor the stack creation process.

+Once the stack creation process starts, you'll see a status screen similar to the following:

 {{< figure
     src="/images/cloudformation-step5.png"